-No Action (Future Without Project): Without action, construction and maintenance of the flood control and navigation MR&T features would continue.
+Without action, construction and maintenance of the flood control and navigation MR&T features would continue.
 The mainline levee along the western edge of the study area would continue to be maintained and deficiencies such as grade and seepage issues addressed.
-Construction and maintenance of channel improvement and stabilization works would continue in order to maintain the navigation channel.
+Construction and maintenance of channel improvement and stabilization works would continue to maintain the navigation channel.
 Trends of degradation (i.e., the lowering of the channel bed) throughout this reach would continue, including the disconnection of existing secondary channels, meander scarps, and floodplain waterbodies, as detailed in Appendix 5.

-Impacts of the tentatively selected plan: Ongoing construction and maintenance of the MR&T flood risk management features (e.g., mainline levee) and navigation features (e.g., channel improvement dikes and revetments) will continue throughout the period of analysis.
+Ongoing construction and maintenance of the MR&T flood risk management features (e.g., mainline levee) and navigation features (e.g., channel improvement dikes and revetments) will continue throughout the period of analysis.
+The main flood risk management feature in the study area is the mainline levee, which the project is not affecting, as that was a project constraint.
+The measures are proposing to restore hydrology to uninhabited rural lands and waters in the active floodplain that are already frequently flooded.
+Further, there are no damages currently identified that would be outside of the project benefit areas, which are already proposed to be purchased in-fee.

 Measures formulated for this study were developed to avoid impacts to the flood risk management and navigation, as described in the discussion of project constraints.
 Any measures that pose a safety concern to navigation would be added to the navigation charts.
-The restoration activities in the TSP work in concert with other conservation activities (e.g., dike notching, etc.) that are built into the MR&T coordination framework with other state and Federal agencies and the NFS to minimize impacts (Killgore et al. 2014).
+A two-dimensional HEC-RAS model (version 6.3.1) was created to develop inundation layers extents for the project area for various events and to evaluate the potential for adverse impacts to the navigation and flood risk management systems.
+Results for this analysis showed that there would be no adverse impacts.
+Additional details are described in Section 1.14 of Engineering Appendix 3.
+The restoration activities in the RP work in concert with other conservation activities (e.g., dike notching, etc.) that are built into the MR&T coordination framework with other state and Federal agencies and the NFS to minimize impacts (Killgore et al. 2014).
+Additional details of conservation activities related to this framework are included in Cumulative Effects Section 3.9.
+Effects to the MR&T features would be less than significant.
+Impacts to flood risks outside of the MR&T system are similarly less than significant.
+The measures are proposing to restore hydrology to uninhabited rural lands and waters in the active floodplain that are already frequently flooded.
+Further, there are no damages currently identified that would be outside of the project benefit areas, which are already proposed to be purchased in-fee.